ExpressionEngine/ExpressionEngine-User-Guide/source/security/arbitrary_code_execution.rst

 With these attacks, the attacker is bypassing ExpressionEngine's typical safeguards like accounts and permissions.

-.. warning:: This form of attack is the worst case scenario.
+.. danger:: This form of attack is the worst case scenario.
 If they can upload code and run it, they can take any data or files from your server.

 **********